Tucson Scorpion Control

-While Tucson homeowners wishing to stretch out a bit move to the desert at the foot of the Tucson Mountains, in the Catalina Foothills, Rita Ranch, Vail, or Corona de Tucson, love the less congested spaces, they often find they do not love the reality of sharing their new found freedom with scorpions.
+While Tucson homeowners wishing to stretch out a bit move to the desert at the foot of the Tucson Mountains, Catalina Foothills, Rita Ranch, Vail, Green Valley or Corona de Tucson, they often find they do not love the reality of sharing their new found freedom with scorpions.

 As Tucson has grown and expanded out into the open desert, scorpions in search of food and water have moved into homes, as well.
 With over 30 different scorpions in Southern Arizona, the most common species wandering into homes seems to be bark scorpions.